Jaykul/PSScriptAnalyzer/RuleDocumentation/AvoidDefaultValueForMandatoryParameter.md

 ## Description

-Mandatory parameters should not have a default values because there is no scenario where the default can be used.
-PowerShell prompts for a value if the parameter value is not specified when calling the function.
+Most mandatory parameters should not have default values, because the default value can only be used if there is an additional parameter set where the parameter _is not_ mandatory.
+When a parameter _is_ mandatory, PowerShell prompts for a value unless a value is provided in the call to the function, so the default value is ignored.

+Note: this rule does not currently check for multiple parameter sets.
+If this parameter is only mandatory in some parameter sets, you _may_ provide a default value, but should take care when doing so.
+It can be confusing to maintainers, and you must be careful to only use parameters to calculate the value if they are set in the parameter set(s).
+In that case, you'll need to suppress this message -- see https://github.com/PowerShell/PSScriptAnalyzer/blob/master/README.md#suppressing-rules

 ## Example